meik99/cloud-computing/README.md

 # Lessons Learned

 Concourse is really versatile and useful.
-Running tests in their own containers guarantees high isolation, the configuration is all in files and not through some UI, and it does its own internal resource management, automatic polling for changes, etc. This means some initial investment and overhead, but is probably worth it in most contexts.
+Running tests in their own containers guarantees high isolation.
+The configuration is all in files and not through some UI, which allows for more collaborative work.
+It does its own internal resource management, which allows, e.g., automatic polling for changes.
+This means some initial investment and overhead on one hand, but increased maintainability and usability on the other.

-This project shows how to do everything on a cluster, even some management of said cluster.
-This makes cloud computing both complex and versatile.
+This project shows how to do everything in a cluster, even the management of said cluster.
+It shows how cloud computing can be complex, but also versatile and rewarding.

 Releases of updates can be painless and almost invisible.
 With good test coverage and the right tooling an update can be just a push to a git repository.
-No maual tests, builds and deployments needed.
+Removing the need for manual tests, builds and deployments.

 Operators can aid with custom tooling.
 They offer a lot of freedom in customizing the workflows in a cluster, at the expense of time investment and needed domain knowledge.

 The downside is, of course, the high initial investment of time and the domain knowledge needed to set up such a system.
 Having the system working is wonderful, but setting it up is its own little project in itself.
+This indicates the need for specific DevOps team in enterprise environments.